-The main difference has been in cracking the code on my niche (I’ve doubled down on founders deciding which business to build) and being open to other revenue streams I’d previously discounted.
+The main difference has been in cracking the code on my niche (I’ve doubled down on founders seeking clarity on what they are building) and being open to other revenue streams I’d previously discounted.

 During periods of doubt, rather than give up or assume I was doing it wrong, I got curious.
 What wasn’t working?
 Why?
 What did my business need more from me, or less?
 Critical self-reflection has been essential to this process and enabled me to get back to a place of absolute clarity on my mission and vision, and with greater confidence than before.